Tenants Information & FAQs

 My tenancy is ending FAQs

-What if the landlord or letting agent makes deductions from my deposit?
+What if the landlord takes money off my deposit?

 If the landlord wishes to withhold some or all of the deposit, they should tell you as soon as possible after the tenancy has ended.
 The parties should discuss the matter to reach agreement on how the deposit is to be split.
 Most disputes are resolved informally in this way.
 But if the deposit has not been returned to the tenant within 10 days of the tenant asking for it, any of the parties can ask TDS to resolve the dispute.